cloudbase/ceph-windows-installer/README.rst

 Copy the drivers built using the instructions from https://github.com/cloudbase/wnbd#how-to-build to the ceph-windows-installer/Driver folder.

 Copy the binaries built using the instructions from https://github.com/petrutlucian94/ceph/blob/windows.12/README.windows.rst#building to the ceph-windows-installer/Binaries folder.
 Also, copy the rbd-nbd.exe binary to the ceph-windows-installer/Service folder.

+For the ceph-rbd service to work, additional steps are required after installation:

+  * Create C:\ProgramData folder.
+Inside, create a ceph.conf file with the required configuration (you can copy it from an osd server).
+An example will be found in the conf folder.
+  * Create C:\etc\ceph folder.
+Inside, create a ceph.client.admin.keyring file with the required configuration (you can copy it from an osd server).
+An example will be found in the conf folder.
+  * Manually start the service

 Copy devcon.exe from https://cloudbase.it/downloads/devcon.exe to the ceph-windows-installer/Binaries folder.